pererasys/trax-nlp/README.md

 To properly train our model, we then compute the softmax of the output vector, y.
 The softmax function turns the vector of real values into a vector of probabilities which sum to 1.
 Here, we use a LogSoftmax layer, which takes the softmax and then computes the base e log of the probabilities.
 For this classifier, using log probabilities ensures that the cross entropy loss function will treat incorrect classifications more harshly, which creates a better training environment for the dense layer.

-Here are the important bits of the model implementation:
 ```
 embed_layer = tl.Embedding(
     vocab_size=vocab_size,  # Size of the vocabulary